 - Lost income due to the need to take care of the child

 - The established spending pattern for the child is higher than allowed by the state formula

 Your child support lawyer in Marietta fights for modifications to the state formula based on the factors above and any other factors relevant to the welfare of the child, at the initial proceeding to establish child support costs or after the fact.
 If you are upset with the initial child support determined by the judge, you could file a modification as early as the day after the divorce decree is issued, and you can be successful.

 However, the Georgia two-year rule forbids you from filing a modification for child support less than two years after your last successful modification attempt.
 This time period applies only to your modification filings and not any filed by your ex-spouse.

-Finally, when a spouse fails to abide by court-ordered child support, the child support lawyers in Marietta at Smith, Schnatmeier, Dettmering, Collins & Reeves, LLP, help obtain what you are due.
+Finally, when a spouse fails to abide by court-ordered child support, the child support lawyers in Marietta at Smith, Schnatmeier, Dettmering & Kilgo, LLP, help obtain what you are due.

-If you are looking for child support attorneys in Marietta, GA, the law firm of Smith, Schnatmeier, Dettmering, Collins & Reeves, LLP, in Marietta, GA is ready to help clients throughout Georgia.
+If you are looking for child support attorneys in Marietta, GA, the law firm of Smith, Schnatmeier, Dettmering & Kilgo, LLP, in Marietta, GA is ready to help clients throughout Georgia.